Freelance Websites

 Freelance Sites for Marketing and Salespeople

-For people in the sales and marketing fields, having a freelance site to put to practice your skill for some additional income is always a good thing.
+For people in the sales and marketing fields, having a freelance site to practice your skills for additional income is always good.
 You can always freelance with the following freelance sites:

 - ZipRecruiter